-Milk Oolong is a distinctive type of Taiwanese oolong tea known for its creamy flavor and texture.
+Milk Oolong is a distinctive type of Taiwanese tea cultivar known for its creamy flavor and texture.
 Oolong tea comes from the camellia sinensis plant which falls in-between green and black tea in oxidation and may display characteristics of both.

-Milk oolong is lightly oxidized and roasted, which helps retain the delicate floral aroma and creamy flavor.
+Milk oolong is typically lightly oxidized and roasted, which helps retain the delicate floral aroma and creamy flavor.

 When we refer to milk oolong, we’re talking about Taiwanese tea from the Jin Xuan (pronounced jin shuan) cultivar.